AdobeDocs/campaign-classic.pt-BR/help/integrations/using/acs-connector-principles-and-data-cycle.md

    ![](assets/acs_connect_implementation_10.png)

-1. Se o gerenciamento de direitos for com base em pastas, vá para **[!UICONTROL Administration > ACS Connector > Rights management > Folder mapping]** e defina um grupo de segurança para as pastas vinculadas às tabelas personalizadas.
+1. If your rights management is folder-based, go to **[!UICONTROL Administration > ACS Connector > Rights management > Folder mapping]**, and define a security group for the folders linked to your custom tables.
 Consulte [Conversão de direitos](#rights-conversion).
 1. Use o workflow **[!UICONTROL New replication]** (não o modelo, mas a própria instância do fluxo de trabalho) para incluir a tabela personalizada e os campos a serem replicados.
 Consulte [Workflows técnicos e de replicação](#technical-and-replication-workflows).